Skip to Main Content

 Applying for your first business card often requires a hard inquiry into your personal credit history.
 With nowhere else to draw from, potential lenders may look at anything you’ve used to prove yourself as a worthy (or unworthy) borrower — personal credit being the most obvious source.

-Since hard inquiries are known to put a small dent in your credit score, expect a slight dip on your next credit report.
+Since hard inquiries put a small dent in your credit score, expect a slight dip.
 As long as nothing else changes much, your score should get back to where it was within a year or less — although the hard inquiry could stay on your credit report for up to two years.

 Credit utilization

 Your credit utilization ratio is the total amount of credit you’re putting to use compared to the total amount of available credit you have across all lines of credit.
-Say you have three credit cards — each with a $5,000 limit.
-If you have a $3,000 total balance across those three cards, your utilization rate would be 20 percent.
+Say you have three credit cards, each with a $5,000 limit, totaling $15,000 in available credit.
+If you have a $3,000 total balance across those three cards, your utilization ratio would be 20 percent.

 Make sure you know what you’re dealing with.
-Business cards with higher limits can more heavily influence the math that goes into your utilization rate.
-If you’re putting large expenditures on your business card — and your business card issuer reports to your consumer profile — it could throw off your rate.
-A rule of thumb is to keep your credit utilization below 30 percent.
+Business cards with higher limits can more heavily influence the math that goes into your credit utilization ratio.
+If you’re putting large expenditures on your business card — and your business card issuer reports to your consumer profile — it could throw off your ratio.
+A rule of thumb is to keep your credit utilization ratio below 30 percent.

 Payment history

 Much like with a personal credit card, your payment history is arguably the most important contributing factor to a strong business credit score.
-However, not all banks report both on-time and late business card payments to the credit bureaus.
-While some issuers will report that information, others only report negative information.
+However, not all issuers report both on-time and late business card payments to the credit bureaus.
+Some issuers will report that information, others will only report negative information.
+For example, American Express only reports negative business card info, while Bank of America doesn’t report business card activity to personal bureaus at all.

 Check with your credit card company to understand how and where they report your business payment information.